ThinkbotsAreFree/Birdy/README.md

 For example, `{ ch.#A` means "subscribe to every channel that matches `ch.#A`".
 With this subscription, when a message is received on channel `ch.bar`, the variable `A` will contain `bar`.

 To unsubscribe from a channel pattern, the exact same pattern must be given as argument, like this: `} ch.#A`

+Actually, when you design your programs, channel patterns should be the preferred method for analysing a situation.
+Instead of choosing a simple channel and a complex message, always make complex channels and simple messages, because this is how you'll make the *entire* system adapt to a situation.
+Relevant data should be in the `@` channel, rather than in the `>` message.

 ### Units creation